quixio/quix-streams/docs/advanced/topics.md

 **Example:**

 Define input and output topics and create them automatically in Kafka with custom configs
-by passing them via `TopicConfig`.
+by passing them using `TopicConfig`.

 ```python
 from quixstreams import Application